Michaelangel007/nanofont3x4/README.md

 A quick search of frequency analysis, "frequency of letter pairs", reveals that the pairs `oo` and `co` show up often enough that they will be annoying to "decode" the context.
 If we could somehow distingush between `c` and `o` I estimate we could reach ~ 99% readability.
 Oh, what what 1 extra vertical pixel adds!
 But alas, we'll have to settle for "mostly readable."
 Still, I'm happy with this considering I thought the task was (almost) impossible when I first started.

-Enough already! where are the pictures?
-Alrighty then ...
+Enough already!
+Where are the pictures?
+Well, alrighty then without further ado ...

 * Texture Atlas: